Feld Entertainment: Feld Entertainment

-Due to an accident in October 2003, the Siegfried & Roy show was closed.
-FE started producing Disney Live! shows in June 2004 with Winnie the Pooh in the United Kingdom.
+Due to an accident in October 2003, the Siegfried & Roy show was closed at the Mirage Hotel.
+The following June, Feld Entertainment began producing Disney Live! with a Winnie the Pooh live show in the United Kingdom.
 Alana produced the first Doodlebops Live! in 2006.
 In 2006, Nicole was a vice president in charge of the circus.
 The company sold its Vienna, Virginia headquarters in May 2006 to America's Capital Partners then leased it back until 2018.
 In 2007, Nicole and Alana were elevated to executive vice president of the company.

 The company signed a 10-year agreement with Disney Live Family Entertainment for Disney on Ice, Disney Live and other Disney productions in August 2008.
 In September, Feld also acquired the motorsports division of Live Nation, including the properties of Monster Jam (and several associated monster trucks), Supercross, Arenacross, and the IHRA.
 The motor sport division was renamed Feld Entertainment Motor Sports.
 Feld Motor Sports launched its first new arena-based freestyle motocross touring production, Nuclear Cowboyz, in 2010.
 Feld Motor Sports sold the IHRA to IRG Sports + Entertainment in 2012.

-Feld Entertainment and Zignia Live, management company of Arena Ciudad de Mexico and Arena Monterrey, signed a promotion agreement in April 2011 bringing any of Feld shows to Zingia's managed arenas for a total of 18 weeks.
-This brings back the Ringling Bros circus in May 2012 that had been absent from Mexico since 2002.
+Feld Entertainment and Zignia Live, management company of Arena Ciudad de Mexico and Arena Monterrey, signed a promotion agreement in April 2011 which brought various Feld productions to Zingia's managed arenas for a total of 18 weeks.
+Among the shows that toured Mexico was Ringling Bros. and Barnum & Bailey which returned in May 2012 after an absence of ten years.

-In January 2012, the company purchased Palmetto Corporate Center, a former Siemens Corp. complex in Ellenton, Florida, and plans to move most of its various operations and its world headquarters there over a five-year period starting with its worldwide production center.
-Feld agreed in October 2013 to occupy a to be built 241,457-square-foot warehouse in the Baltimore-Washington Industrial Park, Jessup, Maryland expected to be finished in November 2014 to consolidated two other warehouse elsewhere in the industrial park used for merchandise.
+In January 2012, the company purchased Palmetto Corporate Center, a former Siemens Corp. complex in Ellenton, Florida, and over a five year period moved most of its operations and world headquarters, as well as its production center, to the complex.
+Feld Entertainment also occupies a 241,457-square-foot warehouse in the Baltimore-Washington Industrial Park, Jessup, Maryland where it stores and distributes merchandise and souvenirs for its various productions.
 In 2015, Feld Motor Sports HQ moved from Illinois to Ellenton.